Flooding: Over 100 evacuated from their homes in Slovakia – DW – 09/18/2024

 Flood repairs expected to cost millions

-Environment Minister Taraba calculates that flood repairs will cost the state around €20 million.
+Environment Minister Taraba calculates that flood repairs will cost the country around €20 million.
 However, the government has yet to receive detailed estimates from the mayors of all affected towns and villages.

 The government prides itself on a job well done when fire fighters and other state forces help pump water away in flooded regions or evacuate the citizens in others.